 - Fail to develop career paths.
 Career growth doesn’t mean climbing the corporate ladder.
 It means helping people feel like they’re progressing in their profession.

 - Don’t tell people they matter.
-Employees need to feel like they count.
+Employees need to be told (and shown) that they count.
 Small things add up.

 - Ignore the little things.
-Every employer knows your birthday, start date, and other odds and ends about you.
-If they don’t use this personal information to make you feel valued, they’re missing out on easy opportunities to engage you.
+Every employer should know your birthday, start date, and other odds and ends about you.
+If they don’t use this information to make you feel valued, then they’re missing out on easy opportunities to engage you.

 - Fail to keep pace with workforce trends.
-If software is outdated, the dress code doesn’t make sense, and there’s not a lot of focus on the workplace experience, then your business needs to catch up with the rest of the world and develop modern workforce practices.
+If the software is outdated, the dress code doesn’t make sense, and there’s too much focus on archaic policies, it’s time to get in touch with reality.

 - Treat your top talent like everyone else.
 If you’ve got superstars, they deserve superstar treatment.
-(Not diva treatment, they just need special attention so they’re developed for future opportunities.)
+(Not diva treatment, they just need special attention.)

 At Lead Star, we know that work is a relationship between an employer and an employee.
-For any relationship to work, both have to be committed and put their best foot forward.
+For any relationship to work, both must be committed.